All of Boris Johnson's greatest achievements in office

-After three years in Downing Street, a Brexit, a pandemic and more scandals than we can count, Boris Johnson's notorious spell as prime minister is finally coming to an end.
+After three years in Downing Street, a Brexit, a pandemic and more scandals than we can count, Boris Johnson's notorious spell as prime minister has finally come to an end.

-On Monday, either Liz Truss or Rishi Sunak will be announced as his replacement both as prime minister and as Tory leader so it feels as good a time as any to look back at Johnson's biggest achievements while he has been in the role.
+Johnson left Downing Street for the last time today, making both a weird speech and way for his replacement Liz Truss so it feels as good a time as any to look back at Johnson's biggest achievements while he has been in the role.

 So without further ado, here are Boris Johnson's biggest achievements while he has been prime minister: